Register for Economic Forecast, view latest BCM reports and access resources for SMEs.

 This section provides all the information you need to know to apply for an ICAEW insolvency licence, including a full list of requirements and details of the fees involved.

-Resources to support insolvency practitioners in undertaking corporate personal insolvency appointments, providing information on: liquidations (voluntary and compulsory), company voluntary arrangements (CVAs), administrations and administrative receiverships.
+The resources in this section support the work of ICAEW licensed insolvency practitioners and their staff who undertake formal corporate insolvency appointments under the Insolvency Act 1986 (and associated legislation).
+Guidance and checklists providing information on: liquidations (voluntary and compulsory), company voluntary arrangements (CVAs), administrations, moratoriums and administrative receiverships.

 Licensed Practice Scheme